SeldonIO/seldon-core/doc/source/graph/scaling.md

  * classfier will have a deployment with 2 replicas as specified by the predictor it is defined within
  * classifier2 will have a deployment with 3 replicas as that is specified in its componentSpec
- * classifier3 will have 1 replica as it takes its value from `.spec.defaultReplicas`
+ * classifier3 will have 1 replica as it takes its value from `.spec.replicas`

 For more details see [a worked example for the above replica settings](../examples/scale.html).

 ## Scale replicas

-Its is possible to use the `kubectl scale` command to set the `defaultReplicas` value of the SeldonDeployment.
+Its is possible to use the `kubectl scale` command to set the `replicas` value of the SeldonDeployment.
 For simple inference graphs this can be an easy way to scale them up and down.
 For example:

 ```
 apiVersion: machinelearning.seldon.io/v1